Mama June’s Flabby Skin From Massive Weight Loss The Least Of Her Worries?

 Her daughter Anna doesn’t believe for a minute that Mama June did this to lose weight, she believes her mother’s need to stay in the spotlight is driving this bus through a weight-loss journey.
 Anna believes it was Mama June’s manager that pitched this weight loss show to her and she went for it because she has a need for fame, conveys Anna.

-Anna claims her mother never expressed an interest in losing weight before and never ever mentioned surgery, which is something that “freaks out” Anna.
+Anna claims her mother never expressed an interest in losing weight before and never mentioned surgery, which is something that “freaks out” Anna.
 According to Fox, Anna believes that Mama June’s manager promised this show would “get her out there” and grant her another opportunity for fame and her mother went for it.

 Estranged daughter Anna ‘Chickadee’ Cardwell says Mama June had weight loss surgery for more fame: https://t.co/pVidOF7rRz pic.twitter.com/1CWVJVCGp0